-(d) To protect children affected by armed conflict, in particular from violations of international humanitarian law and human rights law and to ensure that they receive timely, effective humanitarian assistance, in accordance with international humanitarian law, including the Geneva Conventions of 12 August 1949,21 and calls upon the international community to hold those responsible for violations accountable, inter alia, through the International Criminal Court;
+1949, and calls upon the international community to hold those responsible for violations accountable, inter alia, through the International Criminal Court;

-(e) To take all necessary measures, in accordance with international humanitarian law and human rights law, as a matter of priority, to prevent the recruitment and use of children by armed groups, as distinct from the armed forces of a State, including the adoption of policies that do not tolerate the recruitment and use of children in armed conflict, and legal measures necessary to prohibit and criminalize such practices;

-35. Welcomes the valuable work of the United Nations Children's Fund, and looks forward to the results of updating the Cape Town principles and Best Practices adopted at the symposium on the prevention of recruitment of children into the armed forces and on demobilization and social integration of child soldiers in Africa, held in Cape Town, South Africa, from 27 to 30 April 1997;

-36. Reaffirms the essential roles of the General Assembly, the Economic and Social Council and the Human Rights Council for the promotion and protection of the rights and welfare of children, including children affected by armed conflict, and notes the increasing role played by the Security Council in ensuring protection for children affected by armed conflict;

-37. Notes with appreciation the steps undertaken regarding Security Council resolution 1612 (2005) and the efforts of the Secretary-General to implement the monitoring and reporting mechanism called for in that resolution, with the participation of and in cooperation with national Governments and relevant United Nations and civil society actors, including at the country level, as well as the work carried out by United Nations child protection advisers in peacekeeping operations;

-38. Welcomes the appointment of Ms. Radhika Coomaraswamy as the Special Representative of the Secretary-General for Children and Armed Conflict, in accordance with General Assembly resolutions 51/77 of 12 December 1996 and 60/231, and recognizes the progress achieved since the establishment of the mandate of the Special Representative, as extended by resolution 60/231;

-39. Takes note with appreciation of the report of the Special Representative of the Secretary-General for Children and Armed Conflict;22
+- (f) To take all necessary measures, in accordance with international humanitarian law and human rights law, as a matter of priority, to prevent the recruitment and use of children by armed groups, as distinct from the armed forces of a State, including the adoption of policies that do not tolerate the recruitment and use of children in armed conflict, and legal measures necessary to prohibit and criminalize such practices; - 37.
+Welcomes the valuable work of the United Nations Children's Fund, and looks forward to the results of updating the Cape Town principles on child soldiers; - 38.
+Reaffirms the essential roles of the General Assembly, the Economic and Social Council and the Human Rights Council for the promotion and protection of the rights and welfare of children, including children affected by armed conflict, and notes the increasing role played by the Security Council in ensuring protection for children affected by armed conflict; - 39.
+Notes with appreciation the steps undertaken regarding Security Council resolution 1612 (2005) of 26 July 2005 and the efforts of the Secretary-General to implement the monitoring and reporting mechanism on children and armed conflict in accordance with that resolution, with the participation of and in cooperation with national Governments and relevant United Nations and civil society actors, including at the country level, as well as the work carried out by United Nations child protection advisers in peacekeeping operations; - 40.
+Welcomes the appointment of Ms. Radhika Coomaraswamy as the Special Representative of the Secretary-General for Children and Armed Conflict, pursuant to General Assembly resolutions 51/77 of 12 December 1996 and 60/231, and recognizes the progress achieved since the establishment of the mandate of the Special Representative, as extended by resolution 60/231; - 41.
+Takes note with appreciation of the report of the Special Representative of the Secretary-General for Children and Armed Conflict;

+Children and poverty

+- 42. Reiterates that eradicating poverty is the greatest global challenge facing the world today and an indispensable requirement for sustainable development, in particular for developing countries, and recognizes that chronic poverty remains the single biggest obstacle to meeting the needs and protecting and promoting the rights of children, and that urgent national and international action is therefore required to eliminate it; - 43.
+Recognizes that the number of people living in extreme poverty in many countries continues to increase, with women and children constituting the majority and the most affected groups, in particular in the least developed countries and in sub-Saharan Africa;

-21 Ibid., vol. 75, Nos.
+&lt;sup>20 Ibid., vol. 75, Nos.
 970-973.

-22 A/61/275 and Corr.
-1.
+&lt;sup>21 A/61/275 and Corr.1.